 Causes of Phobia

 The primary cause of agoraphobia is panic attack associated with panic disorder.
-Approximately 40% of people with panic disorder develop agoraphobia.
+Approximately 40 percent of people with panic disorder develop agoraphobia.

 The cause of social phobia is unknown.
 There is a possibility that altered function of serotonin (a neurotransmitter involved in many behaviors) may be a factor.